Prescription for Wellness: A free member resource for getting and staying healthy

 Baby Steps, UPMC Health Plan’s maternity program: You can get support and useful information from registered nurses who focus on pregnancy and childbirth.

 These nurses are also certified in newborn nursing and breastfeeding education.
-Our coaches are available before, during, and after pregnancy, and they are supported by licensed social workers.
+Our care managers are available before, during, and after pregnancy, and they are supported by licensed social workers.
 Learn more about Maternity Health Coaching

 Pediatric care management: Registered nurses and social workers can help you and your child in a number of ways.